Dzaleka-Connect/dzaleka-connect/about.md

 image_alt: Dzaleka refugee camp
 seo:
   title: About Us
-  description: This is the about us page
+  description: >+
+    Dzaleka is more than a refugee camp.
+The talent among the refugee community is endless – now we want to share those stories and celebrate the talent.

   extra:
     - name: 'og:type'
       value: website